 Microsoft DisAbility Scholarship: A $5,000 scholarship for high school seniors planning to attend a two-year or four-year university or college program.
 Applicants must be living with a disability, have financial need and plan to major in engineering, computer science, or a legal or business-related major.

-P. Buckley Moss Endowed Scholarship: A $750 annual college tuition grant to one or more high school seniors with language-related learning issues.
+P. Buckley Moss Endowed Scholarship: An annual college tuition grant of up to $1,000 to one or more high school seniors with language-related learning issues.
 Applicants must be planning to pursue a career in visual arts.

 Through the Looking Glass Scholarship: Available to students who have parents with disabilities and who may have a disability themselves.
 A total of 15 awards of $1,000 will be given to high school and college students.